Germanium: History

 Until the late 1930s, germanium was thought to be a poorly conducting metal.
 Germanium did not become economically significant until after 1945 when its properties as an electronic semiconductor were recognized.
 During World War II, small amounts of germanium were used in some special electronic devices, mostly diodes.
 The first major use was the point-contact Schottky diodes for radar pulse detection during the War.
 The first silicon–germanium alloys were obtained in 1955.
 Before 1945, only a few hundred kilograms of germanium were produced in smelters each year, but by the end of the 1950s, the annual worldwide production had reached 40 MT.

 The development of the germanium transistor in 1948 opened the door to countless applications of solid state electronics.
 From 1950 through the early 1970s, this area provided an increasing market for germanium, but then high-purity silicon began replacing germanium in transistors, diodes, and rectifiers.
 For example, the company that became Fairchild Semiconductor was founded in 1957 with the express purpose of producing silicon transistors.
 Silicon has superior electrical properties, but it requires much greater purity that could not be commercially achieved in the early years of semiconductor electronics.

 Meanwhile, the demand for germanium for fiber optic communication networks, infrared night vision systems, and polymerization catalysts increased dramatically.
 These end uses represented 85% of worldwide germanium consumption in 2000.
 The US government even designated germanium as a strategic and critical material, calling for a 146 ton (132 tonne) supply in the national defense stockpile in 1987.

 Germanium differs from silicon in that the supply is limited by the availability of exploitable sources, while the supply of silicon is limited only by production capacity since silicon comes from ordinary sand and quartz.
 While silicon could be bought in 1998 for less than $10 per kg, the price of germanium was almost $800 per kg.

 Characteristics

 Under standard conditions, germanium is a brittle, silvery-white, semiconductor.
 This form constitutes an allotrope known as α-germanium, which has a metallic luster and a diamond cubic crystal structure, the same structure as silicon and diamond.
-In this form, germanium has a threshold displacement energy of $19.7^{+0.6}_{-0.5}~\text{eV}$.
+In this form, germanium has a threshold displacement energy of 19.7±+0.6 eV.
 At pressures above 120 kbar, germanium becomes the metallic allotrope β-germanium with the same structure as β-tin.
 Like silicon, gallium, bismuth, antimony, and water, germanium is one of the few substances that expands as it solidifies (i.e. freezes) from the molten state.